pcraster/pcraster/documentation/pcraster_aguila/Enhancements.rst

   - Push button which starts a dialog for selecting a directory in the local filesystem.
   - Push button which starts a dialog for entering urls of WCS and WFS servers.

 - A push button to start the browse.
-In case chached data is used, this button may double as a 'Refresh' button.
+In case cached data is used, this button may double as a 'Refresh' button.
 - A push button to stop the browse.
 - A table with information about the attributes found: